Meet Our Experts

 Co-Founder Autism Network

-Shannon Penrod is the proud mother of a teenager who is recovering from Autism.
-Her son Jem was diagnosed at the age of two and a half after having lost virtually all of his language and social skills.
+Shannon Penrod identifies as a proud PONI (Parent of a Neurodiverse Individual).
+Her son Jem was diagnosed with Autism at the age of two and a half after having lost virtually all of his language and social skills.

 Helping her son on his journey with Autism became Shannon’s top priority.

 Whether it was researching new diets, learning the legal ins and outs of special education law or finding funding for quality, individualized ABA therapy, Shannon became her son’s best advocate and an advocate for many other families.
 In 2009, Shannon began the host and producer of Everyday Autism Miracles, a weekly radio show that focuses solely on Autism and hope.

 In 2011, with Dr. Doreen Granpeesheh, she began developing an interactive show about Autism that would eventually become Autism Live.
 For 13 years Shannon has hosted Autism Live, interviewing experts, parents and individuals on the spectrum.